plantbreeding/BrAPI/README.md

+FORMAT: 1A

 # BrAPI
-Repository for version control of the BrAPI specifications jeb test2
+Repository for version control of the BrAPI specification